-Being able to transpose is a requirement for all levels of the ABRSM Theory exams.
+Being able to transpose music is a requirement for all levels of the ABRSM Theory exams.
 Completing your ABRSM Grade 5 theory is necessary for any musician to complete their ABRSM Grade 6 practical exam and above.
 However, this Is not the only reason you should learn to transpose…

 You may have heard your instrument being called ‘Clarinet in Bb’ or ‘Alto Saxophone in Eb’ etc. But what exactly does this mean?
 This just means that when the clarinet plays a C it’s sounding note is actually B flat.
 Any instrument whose music is notated at a different pitch to what it actually sounds is what we call a transposing instrument.